situ2001/image-classification-demo/README.md

 ## Usage

-If you are running for the first time, input this commands.
+If you are running for the first time, input this command.

 ```powershell
 yarn install